igabriel85/DICE-Monitoring/src/README.md

 ```
 sudo ./dmon-start.sh -i -p 5001
 ```
-The '-i' flag will install all Core components of the monitoring platform (i.e. ELK) as well as setting the appropriate permisions for all folders and files.
+The '-i' flag will install all Core components of the monitoring platform (i.e. ELK) as well as setting the appropriate permissions for all folders and files.
 The '-p' flag designates the port on which D-Mon will be deployed.

 * In order deploy D-Mon localy execute: